PostHog/event-sequence-timer-plugin/README.md

 # Event Sequence Timer Plugin

+This plugin is deprecated, it will be skipped in `process_persons=false` mode.

 Time the time taken for a user to perform Event B after performing Event A.

 A property `time_since_eventA` will be added to `eventB`, with time measured in milliseconds.